xingyuChenju/MobiCom-RFID-Counting/README.md

 ## Getting Started
 #### 1. Environment settings:
-We implement ATD in a COTS RFID system that consists of an RFID reader, up to four reader antennas, and 2000 RFID tags.
-As shown in Fig. \ref{fig:setup}, the reader model is [ALR-F800[{https://www.alientechnology.com/products} from Alien technology that is one of the industry's most experienced RFID suppliers.
-The reader is connected to a directional antenna Larid [S9028PCR]{} that is with 8.5 dBic gain and operates at around 920 MHz for communicating with tags.

 The software development of the system is Java.
 The JDK version is 1.80\_121 and [Intellij IDEA](https://www.jetbrains.com/idea/) is severed as the compiler for editing and running these codes.
 The Java codes are based on [Alien SDK](https://www.alientechnology.com/products/readers/alr-f800/) and are used to measure the Average Time Durations (ATD) from tag responses.
 The measurement of ATD will be used to predicte the number of tags within a reader's coverage zone.

 #### 2. Measure Average Time Duration: